VictorAlessander/victoralessander.github.io/about.md

 title: About
 ---

-Currently I'm working on Conductor Tecnologia as a Mid Analyst Developer, fixing production bugs.
+Currently I'm working on Link Solutions, a company recently bought by TNS (Transaction Network Services) as a Mid Analyst Developer, developing, improving and fixing bugs on their systems.
-This company is a credit card processor and creates solutions to others companies to make more easier and technologic payment methods.

 In my free times I like to play drums, watch TV shows and work in my personal projects.